cwingard/cgsn-parsers/README.md

 # Contributing
 Users are encouraged to contribute to this code.
 The hope is this repository can provide the science community with a means of accessing and working with the raw OOI mooring data.
 This project uses a [Forking Workflow](https://www.atlassian.com/git/tutorials/comparing-workflows/forking-workflow).
-To contribute , please fork the main [repo](https://bitbucket.org/ooicgsn/cgsn-parsers) to your own BitBucket account, create a branch, do your work, and then (when satisfied) submit a pull request to have your work integrated back into the main project repo (see a command line example of the workflow below).
+To contribute, please fork the main [repo](https://bitbucket.org/ooicgsn/cgsn-parsers) to your own BitBucket account, create a branch, do your work, and then (when satisfied) submit a pull request to have your work integrated back into the main project repo (see a command line example of the workflow below).